edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

-# Faithful 32x32
+# Faithful 32
-Faithful 32 for Minecraft (Bedrock) ALPHA.
-This is a fork of discontinued Faithful project by LukasPlaysGames probably due to Faithful now available on Marketplace
+Faithful 32 for Minecraft: Bedrock Edition.
+This is a fork of discontinued Faithful project for Minecraft: Bedrock Edition (Win10, Android, iOS) by LukasPlaysGames probably due to Faithful now available on Marketplace

 The reason that i continue this is becuase i hate the idea of buying stuff and a game that i already bought in the first place.